Digital5

-Digital5 is the online programming division of TV5 Network Inc. and currently headed by Chot Reyes, who also served as the chief of Sports5.
+MQ Digital (formerly Digital5 and D5 Studio) is the digital media and online portal arm of TV5 Network Inc. wholly owned subsidiary of MediaQuest Holdings interactive applications in the television, mobile and web application, online portal, gaming industry, and produces video and livestream content for social media.
+Its headquarters are located at TV5 Media Center in Mandaluyong, Philippines.

 It produces content (also partnering with some productions) that will can be viewed on the network's online portals.
-Digital5's content include lifestyle, travel, news, business, sports, comedy, etc. It also managed the news portal, InterAksyon.com, together with News5.
-Digital5 also produced shows for GG Network, the first online network catered for electronic gamers.
+MQ Digital's content include entertainment together with TV5. lifestyle, travel, news, business, sports, comedy, etc. It also managed the news portal, together with News5 Digital.
+MQ Digital also produced shows for GG Network, the first online network catered for electronic gamers.